 Cancer: Those who are detected with cancerous cells and have to undertake chemotherapy prefer to have their fertility preserved through freezing.
 Cancer treatment can seriously hamper fertility.
 If the cancer is in the abdominal area, it can also damage the functioning of the reproductive organs.

 Menopause: Some women also face issues with premature menopause.
 This is a condition where the oocyte reserve gets depleted.
 Women are born with a specific number of oocyte, and once this is over, then menopause begins to set in.
 At the onset of menopause, women can have the few remaining oocytes matured with the help of hormone injections, and these can be preserved for later use.

 Medical treatment: people who have to undergo medical treatment that could hamper their fertility prefer to have their fertility frozen.
 This is to avoid the risk of not being able to conceive later and discovering that they have become infertile as a result of the medical treatment.

 Risk conditions: if either partner is at risk for illness, infertility or even death, a couple may decide upon fertility preservation — people who are working in high-risk conditions that could affect their fertility.
 Men working in industries with high heat conditions are susceptible to male infertility.
 People who participate in high-risk sports do not know if they are going to make it out alive.
 To have their legacy live on, they freeze their fertility.

 When a couple is ready for a baby, the frozen embryo is thawed and placed inside the female partner’s uterus.
 The frozen oocyte and sperm are fertilised in the lab, and the embryo is placed in the female partner’s uterus.
-Fertility preservation is one of the many services offered by Medicover Fertility Clinic.
+Fertility preservation cost is affordable and varies from place to place.
+Fertility preservation is one of the many services offered by Medicover Fertility Clinics.